tio/tio/README.md

 package manager tool to find and install tio.

-If you would like to see tio included in your favorite distribution, please reach out to their package maintainers team.
+If you would like to see tio included in your favorite distribution, please reach out to its package maintainers team.

 ### 4.2 Installation using snap (Linux)